imclab/SpacePong3D/README.md

 To Do
 -----
+* Add GameTimer to ball-missed events so game can reset itself and keep playing
 * Add menu page with instructions on how to play
 * Add space/stars skybox in the background
 * Add light outlines to the blue and red paddles (Tron-like effect)